au-ts/microkit_tutorial/website/src/part1.md

           another UART IRQ again!

 Now we can check to see that we are actually receiving interrupts.
 When you input a character, it should be printing as well.
 If that is working, you can move on to [the next exercise](https://trustworthy.systems/projects/TS/microkit/tutorial/part2.html).

+---

+[^mmio]: MMIO stands for "Memory Mapped Input/Output".
+It is a way of interacting with certain hardware via memory, in this case the UART device.

+[^elf]: ELF stands for Executable and Linkable Format, it is just a standard format to compile programs into.

+[^limits]: You might find this number a bit unexpected, as it is not a power of two.
+You can find more details in the Microkit manual [here](https://github.com/seL4/microkit/blob/main/docs/manual.md#limits).